 Some of the most common risks and complications include:

 - Non-target embolization

-- Common short-term allergic reaction or rash
+- Short-term allergic reaction or rash

 - Vaginal discharge or infection